Roby Mill: Geography and Politics

 Roby Mill is located in the West Lancashire district of Lancashire, and the civil parish of Up Holland, formerly part of the unparished area of Skelmersdale.
 It is located approximately 6.5 mi east of Ormskirk town centre, the administrative centre for West Lancashire, 2 mi east of Skelmersdale town centre, 13.7 mi south of Preston city centre, the administrative centre of Lancashire and 182.2 mi north-west of London.

 It falls under West Lancashire Borough Council and Lancashire County Council, both of which are responsible for the administration of various services in the area.
 It is located in the Wrightington ward of West Lancashire Borough Council, where it is represented by two Conservative Party councillors and in the Skelmersdale North ward of Lancashire County Council, where it is represented by one Labour Party councillor.

-It has been represented since the 2005 general election by Labour Party MP Rosie Cooper.
+It is in the West Lancashire parliamentary constituency, which has been represented by Labour Party MPs since the 1992 general election, namely Colin Pickthall, Rosie Cooper, and since 2023 Ashley Dalton.

 Transport

 The B5375 road runs through the village, connecting the town to Appley Bridge approximately 2 mi to the north, and to Up Holland approximately 1.2 mi to the south.

-Preston Bus operates the 312 service which runs through the village, connecting the Concourse Shopping Centre in Skelmersdale to Wrightington Hospital.
+Preston Bus operates the 311 service which runs through the village, connecting Ormskirk bus station to Wrightington Hospital.